Furious-Community/furious-assets/README.md

 # furious-assets
-The assets used on Furious servers.
+The assets used on Furious Gaming servers including materials, models and sounds.

 Upload your custom content: